ur-whitelab/exmol/README.md

 ## API and Docs

-[Read docs here](https://ur-whitelab.github.io/exmol/).
+[Read API here](https://ur-whitelab.github.io/exmol/api.html).
 You should also read the paper (see below) for a more exact description of the methods and implementation.

 ## Citation